Azure/azure-rest-api-specs/specification/servicebus/resource-manager/readme.python.md

   no-namespace-folders: true
 ```

-These settings apply only when `--track2` is specified on the command line.
+These settings apply only when `--python` is specified on the command line.

 ``` yaml $(python)
 azure-arm: true